os-migrate/vmware-migration-kit/README.md

 ## Installation

-To install from [ansible automation hub](https://console.redhat.com/ansible/automation-hub/repo/published/os_migrate/vmware_migration_kit/) start by clicking download tarball to pull latest.
+### Red Hat Customers

+Red Hat customers can install this collection from the [Ansible Automation Hub](https://console.redhat.com/ansible/automation-hub/repo/published/os_migrate/vmware_migration_kit/?sort=-pulp_created).

-Before using this collection, you need to install it with the Ansible Galaxy command-line tool:
+To install, use the Ansible Galaxy command-line tool:

 ```
 ansible-galaxy collection install os_migrate.vmware_migration_kit
 ```

-You can also include it in a requirements.yml file and install it with ansible-galaxy collection install -r requirements.yml, using the format:
+You can also include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`, using the format:

 ```yaml
 collections:
   - name: os_migrate.vmware_migration_kit
 ```

-To upgrade the collection to the latest available version, run the following command:
+To upgrade the collection to the latest available version, run:

 ```
 ansible-galaxy collection install os_migrate.vmware_migration_kit --upgrade